After-Shock/Cloudbox-wiki/Sonarr.md

 ## Plex Autoscan
 Add info here

-## Setting the TV Path
+## Adding the TV Path
 1. When you are ready to add your first show to Sonarr, click the "Path" drop-down and select "Add a different path".

 1. Click the blue "Browse" button, select `tv`, scroll to the bottom and select "OK".

-1. Click the green "checkmark" button to add the path.
+1. Click the green "check" button to add the path.

+1. Now all shows you will add later will have that path set.